KayHales/kayhales.github.io/_portfolio/portfolio-2.md

 **Hales, K.** "Modeling Small-Area Estimates of White Identity through Bayesian Multilevel Modeling with Variational Approximation."

 ## Working papers
-**Hales, K.** "Ideology, Party Coalitions, and LGBQ+ Americans."
+**Hales, K.** "Conservative, but not a Republican: The Ideology-Partisan Link in LGBQ+ People."

 **Hales, K.** "Through Thick and Thin: How LGBTQ People's Sense of Linked Fate Is Differentially Activated by Negative and Positive Stimuli."

-Cake, H., & **Hales, K.** "When Is It Popular to Be an Outsider?
-Populist Rhetoric and LGBTQ Legislation in State Legislatures."
+**Hales, K.** "Who Governs?
+The Relationship between LGB People's Political Power and Transgender Rights."

-**Hales, K.** "Substance-Specific Overdose Mortality and Nonfatal Hospitalizations across Kentucky Counties."
+**Hales, K.** "Substance-Specific Overdose Mortality and Nonfatal Hospitalizations in Kentucky Counties: Evidence from BYM2 Models. "